 Michael Ryan is a commercial barrister whose practice encompasses cross-border disputes, banking and finance, contentious company and insolvency litigation, insurance and professional liability.
 Many of Michael’s cases involve allegations of dishonesty and Michael has extensive experience of commercial fraud and asset tracing.

 Michael is recognised in the directories as a leading junior in the following four fields: Commercial Dispute Resolution, Civil Fraud, Insurance and Reinsurance, and Professional Negligence.
-In 2018 he was selected by Who’s Who Legal as a Future Leader in Litigation who is “widely endorsed as a rising star at the commercial bar”.
+In 2019 and 2018 he was selected by Who’s Who Legal as a Future Leader in Litigation who is “widely endorsed as a rising star at the commercial bar”.
 He is described as “a standout junior who will always go the extra mile”, “very personable and extremely bright, with excellent attention to detail”, “super bright, very practical and someone who is really nice to work with” and that “he has maturity beyond his years and grasps complex issues”.
 He is listed as “a star junior of the future” and “an excellent litigator”.